benjvi/PRify/README.md

 - Make changes to the directory
 - Setup any git or github credentials
-- Navigate to the directory and run `prify run`
+- Navigate to the directory containing the changes and execute `prify run`

 Depending on the configuration you set, the changes should been pushed to the git server and PRs may have been created.